chrisabbato/doggydisplay/README.md

 ## Things I'd like to add

 - Support for suspense/placeholder when loading the images
+- Media queries for a mobile first approach
+- State machine to handle the loading/error/display state of components using [XState](https://xstate.js.org/)
 - A fetch wrapper (perhaps axios instead)
-- A CSS-in-JS solution or TailwindCSS or Component UI Library
-- State machine to handle the loading/error/display state of components using [XState](https://xstate.js.org/)